8 Steps to

 What are your rates?

-My rates vary depending on the book, the project’s union status, and the publishers I work with, but if you would like a rough estimate immediately the below calculator will help.
+My rates vary depending on the book, the project’s union status, and the publishers I work with, but if you would like a rough estimate feel free to reach out directly or through my representation.